judka-uriel/uriel-book/uriel_en.md

 As a result, due to the pressure from rabbis, the free will of Orthodoxes to manifest mercy becomes constrained.
-Despite the fact that every Orthodox Jew possesses a high level of chesed, Orthodoxy imposes upon them an excessive level of gevurah — when severity suppresses mercy, leaving no room for justice.
+Despite the fact that every Orthodox Jew possesses a high level of chesed, Orthodoxy imposes upon them an excessive level of gevurah — when severity suppresses mercy.
 Thus Orthodoxes, though they desire to perform good deeds, cannot do so, since they fear their rabbis.
 Therefore the fault lies not so much with the Orthodoxes themselves as with the system constructed by the rabbis.

-The Orthodoxes are individually wonderful people who wish to repair the world, and like all Jews possess a high level of chesed.
+The Orthodoxes individually are wonderful people who wish to repair the world, and like all Jews possess a high level of chesed.
 But Orthodoxy as a system is cruel, inhuman, and consequently godless.
 Therefore the problem lies not in the people, but in the ideology of Orthodoxy, which has degenerated into indifference toward people's problems.

 Even Orthodoxes are different.
-On one side there are the *haredim*, and on the other the *Modern Orthodox*.
-While the ultra-Orthodox tighten the screws even further, the Orthodox modernists believe that accumulated problems must be addressed, but only through cosmetic modernization rather than radical reforms.
+On one side there are the *Haredim*, and on the other the *Modern Orthodox*.
+While the ultra-Orthodoxes tighten the screws even further, the Orthodox modernists believe that accumulated problems must be addressed, but only through cosmetic modernization rather than radical reforms.
 That is, not to dismantle the fence of stringencies around themselves, but only